lyamaa/Hotel-Mania/README.md

 # Hotel-Mania API

-REST API of the Hotel App using Django REST Framework and Graphene GraphQL
+REST API of the Hotel App using Django REST Framework